Spring Garden Revival

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Pembroke

 Fertilizer use in Pembroke is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in coastal and watershed communities.
-Phosphorus is prohibited except for new lawns or documented soil deficiency (<30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N/1,000 sq ft per application.
-All commercial applicators must hold a Category 36 license from the Massachusetts Department of Agricultural Resources
+Phosphorus is prohibited except for new lawns or documented deficiencies (soil P <30 ppm).
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register with the town.
+Maintain detailed records of applications, rates, weather, and soil test results.
+Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
+For more information, consult the MDAR website: https://www.mass.gov/orgs/massachusetts-department-of-agricultural-resources

 Pembroke Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

 Fertilizer application near wetlands and protected areas in Pembroke is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits or notifications are required for work within 25–100 feet of wetlands or streams.
 No-fertilizer buffer strips are mandatory, and organic-only products are recommended in sensitive zones.
-Protect groundwater and surface water by preventing nutrient runoff, coordinating with MassDEP watershed programs, and adhering to TMDL requirements for impaired waters.
-Always avoid application on impervious surfaces and use deflector shields near sensitive areas.
-For guidance, contact the Pembroke Conservation Commission
+Protect groundwater and surface water by preventing nutrient runoff, coordinating with MassDEP watershed programs, and adhering to TMDL requirements for impaired waterways.
+Always avoid applying fertilizer to impervious surfaces and use deflector shields near sensitive areas.
+Schedule applications with a minimum 24–48 hour rain-free window, referencing National Weather Service forecasts.
+Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).

 100 Center Street, Pembroke, MA 02359